EricDoug/jsDev/README.md

 jsDev
 =====
-This git source is my personal learning with <JavaScript by Example second Edition>.
+This git source is my personal learning with 《JavaScript by Example second Edition》.